ThomasArts/aetmodel/ThreatModel.md

 **Node** is an aetherium node with a private key; includes miner nodes, client nodes, peers, etc.

+**Peer Node**  A node identified by a URI consisting of the protocol 'aenode://', the public key, an '@' character, the hostname or IP number, a ':' character and the Noise port number.
+**Predefined Peer Node** This is a set of peers that are automatically connected to upon node startup.

 **Spoofing** is an attack in which a person or program successfully masquerades as another by falsifying data, to gain an illegitimate advantage.

 ## System Model